 |Just about Right||Miracle 144, Federal 12031-AA, Official 6038|

 |Sweet and Lovely [PWJ voc]||Miracle 144, Official 6038|

 Our basic session information comes from Tom Lord's Jazz Discography.
 Lord supplies 1949 as the date; Bruyninckx says 1947.
-Since Leadbitter and Slaven tell us that UB9-1032 and 1033 were recorded on August 26, 1949 (a St. Louis Jimmy session for JOB, most of it later sold to Apollo), we can get more precise.
+Leadbitter and Slaven have told us that UB9-1032 and 1033 were recorded on August 26, 1949 (they were from a St. Louis Jimmy session for JOB, most of it later sold to Apollo), so we can get more precise.

 Federal 12019 and 12031 were singles issued in 1951, after Miracle went bankrupt and King acquired some of its remains; new F series matrix numbers were affixed to the Federal issues.
 There is a major screwup on Federal 12031: the A side claims to be "Sweet and Lovely" and sports the appropriate matrix number, but actually plays "Hour Past Midnight."

 Official 6038 was a French LP, entirely Tommy Dean material, released in the 1970s or 1980s.
 The title was Deanie Boy Plays Hot Rhythm and Blues.
 Thanks to Dieter Hartmann for correcting our information about this release, and for additional information about Miracle 135, 144, and 157.
 Hartmann says that his "advance copy" of Miracle 144 gives the matrix number for "Sweet and Lovely" as UB9-1011 (we strongly suspect that this was a misprint for UB9-1017).